golang/website/_content/blog/goroutine-leak-profiles.md

 at least once, `Stop` should eventually be called.

-As a result, `Start` and `Stop` form an implicit contract that dictates the order in which, and number of times each method should be invoked.
+As a result, `Start` and `Stop` form an implicit contract that dictates the order in which the methods should be invoked.
 Breaking that contract can lead to undesirable behavior, in this case, goroutine leaks:
 ```go